Book cover

 Ma è mio dovere avvertirlo che non si tratta propriamente di questo.

-But it's my duty to warn you that it's not really about this.
+But it's my duty to warn you that it's not really about that.

 Potrei qui esporre, di fatti, in un albero genealogico, l’origine e la discendenza della mia famiglia e dimostrare come qualmente non solo ho conosciuto mio padre e mia madre, ma e gli antenati miei e le loro azioni, in un lungo decorso di tempo, non tutte veramente lodevoli.

-I could here present, in a family tree, the origin and lineage of my family and demonstrate how, not only did I know my father and mother, but also my ancestors and their actions, over a long period of time, not all truly praiseworthy.
+I could here expose, in a family tree, the origin and descent of my family and demonstrate how I not only knew my father and mother, but also my ancestors and their actions, over a long period of time, not all of which were truly commendable.

 E allora?